StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Services
 - Show suggestions to follow creators in Microsoft Edge: Off
 - Get notifications of related things you can explore with Discover: Off
+- Include related matches in Find on Page: Off
 - Enhance images in Microsoft Edge: Off

 #### Address bar and search